-This course explores relationships between humans and other animals, as well as ideas that humans have about animals.
-Topics will include introduction and application of fundamental concepts of Human-Animal Studies (HAS) as they apply to human-animal economies, attitudes toward animals, and animals in art, belief systems and literature.
+ANT 116 explores relationships between human and other animals, as well as ideas that human have about animals.
+Topics address the introduction and application of fundamental concepts of Human-Animal Studies (HAS) including realities from Indigenous perspectives as they apply to human-animal economies, attitudes toward animals, animals in art, belief systems and literature.